-You might also enjoy reading Fun Family Walks in Mayo
+You May Also Enjoy Fun Family Walks in Mayo

 Fairy Forest at Strokestown, Roscommon

-Val Robus of Magnumlady.com recommended the Woodland Walk at Strokestown Park, it’s a gentle stroll through the woods to spot a worry tree, a wishing tree and a rag tree.
+Val Robus recommended the Woodland Walk at Strokestown Park.
+It’s a gentle stroll through the woods to spot a worry tree, a wishing tree and a rag tree.
 You’ll find evidence of fairies are all around the woodland walk, some of the trees even have faces!
 It’s the perfect place for children of all ages.
 Look out for the sculptures created by local schools as part of a creative sculpture competition.

-You might also enjoy Great Family Walks in Roscommon
+You May Also Enjoy Great Family Walks in Roscommon